Brandon-Stark/BEAST/README.md

 # BEAST
-This is a Chinese community for BEAST.
+This is a Chinese Community for BEAST.